 Tip # 4 – “Do What You Love, the Money Will Follow” was clearly a seminal book, written by Marsha Sinetar back in 1989.
 More recently, Stanford professor and author of “The Highest Goal” Michael Ray was reported to say “Do what you love, love what you do.”
 Good advice but not so easily implemented.

 Tip # 5 – Although it can be nerve-racking to not go for more money and better perks, this may just be the best advice I can share.
 Sure, saying yes to a promotion usually equates to more money, power, prestige, and swag in the short run, but also very often means to forgo flexibility, autonomy, creativity, and personal satisfaction.
-This is a personal example, but you get the idea.
+Align your decision with your most cherished values.

-There are critical components to our success that lie just below the surface of our awareness that probably shouldn’t be overlooked if we are concerned about our careers and our emotional intelligence – that’s the goo that makes life glide.
+There are critical components to our success that lie just below the surface of our awareness that probably shouldn’t be overlooked if we are concerned about our careers and our emotional intelligence (EQ).
+EQ is the goo that makes life glide.
 Who said that our careers couldn’t be a luxurious experience?